python-trio/trio/README.rst

      it's a problem in general for any kind of async cleanup: how do you set a timeout on the cancellation handling?

+   - make assert_yields properly check for cancel+schedule points
+     put a counter of how many time these things happen on task object

+   - add assert_yields tests to test_io

    - need to do a pass over TrioInternalError -- currently they can get double-wrapped in some cases